ggreer/the_silver_searcher/win32/README.md

 Home page: http://www.pcre.org/

-Using pcre 8.42, which is the latest in the PCRE 1 series as of November 2018.
+Using pcre 8.44, which is the latest in the PCRE 1 series as of June 2020.
 Do not use pcre2, which has different APIs.

 #### Files added